Slava/peliblog/content/make-up-dreams.md

-    Suddenly you observe someone’s youthful drive with a heroic dash And you long for those times, in a nostalgy all of the sudden There are some things that cannot be not mourned when recalling Your own ambitions that are further away
-    And while comparing them with your reality
+    Suddenly you observe someone’s youthful drive with a heroic dash And you long for those times, in a nostalgy all of the sudden There are some things that cannot be not mourned when recalling Your own ambitions that are further away by day And while comparing them with your reality

     *Always*, make up dreams